USPTO Examiner CONNORS ALEXANDRA F - Art Unit 1634

 Interview Effectiveness

-Conducting an examiner interview provides a +10.7% benefit to allowance rate for applications examined by CONNORS, ALEXANDRA F. This interview benefit is in the 44% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +27.5% benefit to allowance rate for applications examined by CONNORS, ALEXANDRA F. This interview benefit is in the 75% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Request for Continued Examination (RCE) Effectiveness